Diagnostics

 Flash logs

-The Flash logs tab displays the most recent log entries from the switch.
+The Flash logs tab shows the most recent log entries from the switch.
 The content of the Flash log isn't deleted when the switch powers off or restarts.

 Click Download to download the Flash logs.